Records show fervent Trump fans fueled US Capitol takeover

 The family spoke Russian to each other and the brother, Nick Malimon, translated.
 He said his sister was still in Washington but had called the family following her release from jail and didn’t seem upset about her arrest.

-But others are facing consequences even beyond their arrests.
+Others are facing consequences even beyond arrest.

 A Texas sheriff announced Thursday that he had reported one of his lieutenants to the FBI after she posted photos of herself on social media with a crowd outside the Capitol.
 Bexar County Sheriff Javier Salazar said Lt.
 Roxanne Mathai, a 46-year-old jailer, had the right to attend the rally but he’s investigating whether she may have broken the law.